anttijuu/BooksAndWords/BooksAndWords/InfiniteMirror/README.md

-# InfiniteMirror
+# Infinite Mirror

-InfiniteMirror demonstrates one programming style to solve the frequent words task, where an app reads a text file containing a book.
+Infinite Mirror demonstrates one programming style to solve the frequent words task, where an app reads a text file containing a book.
 App then calculates the most often used words and their frequencies from a text file, ignoring words listed in another file.